 Balay Dako means “big house” in Negrense, which is absolutely fitting because this popular restaurant in Tagaytay is big in more ways than one.

 First, it is housed in an enormous Filipino-Spanish villa that houses spacious rooms.
-As soon as you step into the building, you’ll be greeted by a roomy waiting area decorated by a massive chandelier and framed portraits.
-From here, you’ll be ushered into one of the two vast, high-ceiling dining rooms, one on each floor.
-From either, the irresistible view of the Taal Lake is framed by huge windows.
+As soon as you step into the building, you’ll be greeted by a roomy waiting area decorated with a massive chandelier and framed portraits.
+From here, you’ll be ushered into one of the three vast dining rooms, one on each floor.
+From any of them, the irresistible view of the Taal Lake is framed by huge windows.
 The house is also bookmarked by verandas, in case you want an unobstructed vista or an al fresco dining experience.
 There’s even a snack shop, where you can buy pasalubong, too!

 Second, it has a pretty extensive menu.
 You’ll be presented with a rich menu boasting Pinoy faves like chicken inasal and batchoy to Spanish raves like callos and pastel de lengua.

 And lastly, it is helmed by Chef Tony Boy Escalante, one of the biggest names in the local culinary world.
 Yep, the same creative force behind Antonio’s, another juggernaut in Tagaytay’s food scene.